opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 has_science_table: true
 ---

-OpenSearch is growing into a full observability platform supporting logs, metrics and traces.
+OpenSearch is growing into a full observability platform supporting logs, metrics, and traces.
 Using DataPrepper, it is capable of ingesting these three signal types via OpenTelemetry.
 _Logs_ are supported well by the search index and other core features from OpenSearch and OpenSearch Dashboards.
 _Traces_ have their own section within the Observability plugin providing flame graphs, service maps and much more.
 The _metrics_ support in OpenSearch is geared towards the integration of an external Prometheus data source.
 Analyzing metrics ingested via DataPrepper requires custom built visualizations.
 This blog post is all about these visualizations and the underlying data model.
-It is built on the experience in SAP Cloud Logging service, where I created per-defined dashboards for the customers.
+It is built on the experience in [SAP Cloud Logging service](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging), where I created per-defined dashboards for the customers.

 ### Outline